noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 ### Extensions

 - extend any type with NEW functionality outside of the type definition
+  - generally any method that doesnt need access to internal members of the class should (or atleats could) be defined as extension methods
   - you cannot OVERRIDE existing fnality
   - you cannot refer to other class members via `this`
   - if you get a `blah doesnt have poop`